 You know, parents are the same no matter time nor place.
 They don’t understand us kids, er grown adults, are gonna make some mistakes.
 So to you, all the kids, and grown adults, across the land, there’s no need to argue.
 Parents just don’t understand.

 Fresh Prince asked his mom for Adidas and she bought him Zips.
 She just didn’t understand.
 In fact, the only thing she did get right is that if the fellas in school laughed, he didn’t need ’em as friends anyway.
-That’s solid advice that most decent parents will give their kids.
-But, decent or not, they’ll also give the same spiels on things like going outside without a coat, which has been totally negated by modern science but still passed down over the generations.
-That’s because we listen to our parents until we really start to believe them—so much so that we become our parents at some fuddled point teetering between our second and fourth decades in life (yes, for some of us the catchphrases catch on early) when we find ourselves offering the same guidance, perpetuating a cyclic crapshoot of advice.
+That’s solid advice most decent parents will give their kids.
+But they’ll also give spiels on things like the dangers of going outside without a coat, which has been totally negated by modern science but still passed down over the generations.
+That’s because we hear it so much, we start to believe it—so much so that sooner or later we become our parents, offering the same guidance and perpetuating a cycle of crappy advice.

 Everyone’s done it and anyone who says they haven’t done it is as full of crap as this myth.
 However, a poll found that most parents, themselves, believed that urine-detection pool dye is a real thing, which doesn’t make too much sense assuming most of them have tried and failed.
 I mean, maybe the water turned red… but that probably only means that they were dehydrated…

 2. Sitting too close to the TV will not ruin your eyesight.

 Children actually focus better close-up, so sitting near the television makes sense.
 Doing so for too long can induce a gnarly headache, but it won’t actually damage your eye sight.
 It may just strain them a bit, which is less likely to happen for children than adults, since their eyes are better at adjusting focus and thus less susceptible to stress.